 At 1,800 feet on Howell Mountain, this 36-acre vineyard of Cabernet Sauvignon and Cabernet Franc sits above the fog, enjoying cool mountain temperatures and high solar radiation.
 The vineyard is named in honor of Beringer's longtime vineyard manager Bob Steinhauer.

 The 16-acres of restrictive volcanic soils at 1,600 feet produce intense and structured grapes.
-Fruit from Vogt Vineyard was first used in the 2009 Private Reserve blend.
+Fruit from Pauli Vineyard was first used in the 2009 Private Reserve blend.

 Other Napa AVAs